Podcast: Download

 Environmental Factors

-I also did not anticipate that it would such a challenge to make new ones.
+I also did not anticipate that it would be such a challenge to make new ones.
 It’s critical that I take care of this soon, however.
 As this study shows, poor social connections are a strong predictor of cognitive decline.

 Another study found that people with stronger social networks have a lower mortality risk.
 The catch is that “naturally occurring social” relations are at the core of the benefit.
 Corny “interventions” by community groups or the recent explosion of rent-a-friend and rental family services don’t show much promise.

 Quite the opposite, as this Afar story details.
-If it’s true that people work ten hour days only to carry on eating and relaxing with their co-workers, that sounds like a very challenging environment to live in.
+If it’s true that people work ten-hour days only to carry on eating and relaxing with their co-workers, that sounds like a very challenging environment to live in.

 And that’s not to mention the possibility that worries over climate issues are causing anxiety-induced memory loss.
-If you’re struggling to think clearly and remember, you might want to think about how this kind of environmental issue might be effecting you.
+If you’re struggling to think clearly and remember, you might want to think about how this kind of environmental issue might be affecting you.
 Research into eco-anxiety is underway at the Melbourne School of Psychological Sciences and likely to grow in importance as a field of therapy over the years to come.

-But critical thinking remains important and I always encourage you to seek at least one other opinion before taking any action.A man focused on stacking stones.
+Even though I engage in them myself, critical thinking remains important and I always encourage you to seek at least one professional opinion before taking any action.

 One: Mindfulness And Meditation

-I’m a strong proponent of meditation for concentration.
-Not only does my book, The Victorious Mind cover much of the key research on its benefits.
-I wrote the book because meditation helped me in many ways.
+Not only does my book, The Victorious Mind cover much of the key research on the benefits of meditation.
+I wrote it because combining meditation with memory training helped me in a variety of ways.

-The key is to understand that there are many forms of meditation to explore.
 For example, benefits of mindfulness on your cognitive function will likely start to flow for you through:

-In my experience, there’s almost always a bit of resistance, even as an experienced meditator.
 That’s why I optimize my environment to remind me of my meditation practice.
-I have my journal always in sight, the place I sit and the book of mantras I’m memorizing from.Anthony Metivier with Tony Buzan
+I have my journal always in sight, the place I sit and the book of mantras I’m memorizing from.

 Two: Have A Purpose As You Age